 “I don’t want a future where my kids are brooding over how to grow the oldest heirloom tomato, but rather one where they’re thinking about how to get corn to produce its own fertilizer, and where they dream about space-age technologies that can make tasty, nutritious food with the push of a button.”

 This position comes from a long cannon of western history that, it could be argued, developed alongside agriculture.
 He throws in a couple of great side comments that infer that food didn’t really exist before Columbus “found” it in the Americas.
-Additionally, there’s a strange and great attempt at feminism by implying that industrial food liberated women from homemakers work in the 1970s, which, while is perhaps a factor, was hardly the main liberator, and also…nooo.
+Additionally, there’s a strange and great attempt at feminism by implying that industrial food liberated women from homemaking work in the 1970s, which, while is perhaps a factor, was hardly the main liberator.
+Also I think he needs a primer on Fourth Wave Feminism.

 Check your paradigm.
 What are the beliefs and values you hold that are influencing the assumptions through which you view the world?
 It seems a good thing to know.